Stratagem-MRA/Dude-Wheres-My-Stream/README.md

 # Dude-Wheres-My-Stream
 Final Project for Android Programming

+## 11/10/2022:1707
+THIS VERSION WILL NOT RUN
+Base structure for api calls is written.
+VideoData class has been updated to include all possible info from existing api calls
+Next steps implement network calls in TMDBRepo, settings tab, search function(including new api calls)

 ## 11/10/2022:1430
 With the exception of search feature the app functionality is now complete Next steps setup API calls to get real data, settings tab is nonsense atm, implement search function